V01D-ST3R/Zynthian-4-Pinn/README.md

 # Zynthian-4-Pinn
-This is a pre-made Zynthian image compatible with Pinn multiboot running on a USB for the Raspberry Pi 4
+This is a pre-made Zynthian image compatible with Pinn multiboot running on the Raspberry Pi 4

-I'm not sure if this will work for the Micro-SD slot but don't see why it wouldn't.

-I'm currently booting Pinn Multiboot with a 256GB Samsung Micro-SD with USB adapter "New PRO Plus + USB Reader"

 *Check back the README.md for any future changes.*